MicrosoftDocs/azure-devops-docs/docs/artifacts/includes/nuget/nuget-publish-endpoint.md

     :::image type="content" source="../../media/nuget-connect-feed.png" alt-text="NuGet.exe feed connection":::

-1. When using a local development environment, it is recommended to have the [Azure Artifacts Credential Provider](https://github.com/microsoft/artifacts-credprovider) installed which provides authentication when pushing or downloading packages (see examples section).
+1. When using a local development environment, it is recommended to have the [Azure Artifacts Credential Provider](https://github.com/microsoft/artifacts-credprovider) installed which provides authentication when pushing or downloading packages [see examples](#examples).

     1. Download the [latest NuGet version](https://www.nuget.org/downloads).